-The Cloud is built for business and innoTel has a wide range of Cloud Services for Small Businesses to suit all business activities and environments.
+The Cloud is built for business and innoTel offers a wide range of Cloud Services for Small Businesses to suit all business activities and environments.

 Browse our range of Cloud Services for Small Businesses and complimentary services we offer:

 Software & Licensing

 Moving your business to the cloud means many things for different businesses.
 For some businesses, it will mean productivity gains while for others it may mean savings in Total Cost of Ownership (TC).
 It’s always recommended to speak to one of our Cloud specialists at innoTel to understand all of your options.

 So, what is the ‘Cloud’?